What is KAM?

 • Key account managers understand their own business, its strategies, processes and capabilities.

-• Activity with each key account is supported by a consistently-involved team from different functions, levels and areas in addition to the key account manager.
+• Each key account is supported by a consistently-involved team from different functions, levels and areas of the business.

 • Individually-tailored strategic account plans exist for short to long-term business with each key account.